tomap/ImageComparison/readme.md

 * has a signed nuget package
 * CI with appveyor
 * droped COM interop
+* bump version number from 1.6 to 2.0

 License is CPOL.
 See LICENSE file

+For documentation, please go to http://www.codeproject.com/Articles/374386/Simple-image-comparison-in-NET